Ultrametric analogues of Ulam stability of groups: Introduction

 $\U(n)$ is typically considered with a metric induced by a norm defined on $\MM_n(\mathbb{C})$.
-The first example is that of the \textit{operator norm}, where pointwise stability has striking topological and $K$-theoretic interpretations \cite{bundles1, bundles2}, all amenable groups are known to be uniformly stable \cite{amenst}, and groups with non-trivial quasimorphisms are known not to be uniformly stable \cite{Rolli, BOT}.
-Another example is that of the \textit{Frobenius norm} $\| A \|_{Frob} := \sqrt{|A_{ij}|^2}$, that is, the norm induced by the embedding of $\U(n)$ into $\mathbb{C}^{n \times n}$: this has the advantage of allowing a cohomological criterion for pointwise stability \cite{GLT}.
-The third main example is given by the \textit{Hilbert--Schmidt norm} $\| A \|_{HS} := \frac{1}{\sqrt{n}} \| A \|_{Frob}$, which is the normalization of the Frobenius norm: this has the advantage of allowing a $C^\ast$-algebraic characterization of pointwise stability \cite{HSstab}, as well as a simple algebraic characterization of uniformly stable groups among finitely generated residually finite ones \cite{uHS}.
+The first example is that of the \emph{operator norm}, where pointwise stability has striking topological and $K$-theoretic interpretations \cite{bundles1, bundles2}, all amenable groups are known to be uniformly stable \cite{amenst}, and groups with non-trivial quasimorphisms are known not to be uniformly stable \cite{Rolli, BOT}.
+Recently, the list of so-called Ulam stable groups, as been extended to include most high-rank lattices \cite{Bharat} and Thompson groups \cite{Bharatandi}.
+Another example is that of the \emph{Frobenius norm} $\| A \|_{Frob} \coloneqq \sqrt{|A_{ij}|^2}$, that is, the norm induced by the embedding of $\U(n)$ into $\mathbb{C}^{n \times n}$: this has the advantage of allowing a cohomological criterion for pointwise stability \cite{GLT}.
+The third main example is given by the \emph{Hilbert--Schmidt norm} $\| A \|_{HS} \coloneqq \frac{1}{\sqrt{n}} \| A \|_{Frob}$, which is the normalisation of the Frobenius norm: this has the advantage of allowing a $C^\ast$-algebraic approach, which yields a characterisation of pointwise stability of amenable groups in terms of characters \cite{HSstab1, HSstab2}, as well as a simple algebraic characterisation of uniform stability of finitely generated residually finite groups \cite{uHS}.

-On the other hand the groups $S_n$ are studied with the normalized Hamming distance $d_H(\sigma, \tau) := 1 - \frac{1}{n}|Fix(\sigma^{-1} \tau)|$.
+On the other hand the groups $S_n$ are studied with the normalised Hamming distance $d_H(\sigma, \tau) \coloneqq 1 - \frac{1}{n}|Fix(\sigma^{-1} \tau)|$.
 Pointwise stability of equations in permutation was initially considered by Glebsky and Rivera \cite{GR}, then by Arzhantseva and P\u{a}unescu \cite{a:comm} who proved that this can be translated to a group property, as in Definition \ref{def:stab}.
-Since then this pointwise stability problem has been under intense investigation, as well as some variants thereof: flexible \cite{T, surf}, quantitative \cite{quant}, uniform, probabilistic \cite{BChap}, and connections to computer science \cite{test, test2}. \\
+Since then this pointwise stability problem has been under intense investigation, as well as some variants thereof: flexible \cite{T, surf}, quantitative \cite{quant}, uniform, probabilistic \cite{BChap}, local \cite{henry:local, us:local}, and connections to computer science \cite{test, test2}.
+A standout result is a characterisation of pointwise stability of amenable groups in terms of invariant random subgroups \cite{IRS}.